 Hospitality staff require various skills.
 The kitchen staff need to know about cooking, hygiene, health & safety, etc. The service staff need to know about table set up, arrangement, cleaning, crowd management, etc. The front office staff need to know about ledger maintenance, hotel management system access, customer relationship management, etc. The admin staff need to know about stocks, procurement, product quality, etc.

 You need to plan hospitality training interventions and link them up strongly with the performance objectives of the staff members.
-You should first carry out skill-gap analysis, across functional, leadership and behavioral skills.
+You should first carry out skills gap analysis, across functional, leadership, and behavioral skills.
 Say, you have an assistant chef that needs time-management skills.
 Or you have a waiter that needs stress management training.
 Or you have a delivery staff that needs a boot!

 Once you identify the requirements, you can then schedule the training interventions.
 These days, taking the online route is the best, because no one has the time nor the affordability for face-to-face hospitality training.
 Even the onboarding training is delivered online, simply because it reduces time to productivity of new hires and saves valuable money otherwise incurred in arranging for the travel of the trainees from geographically dispersed locations.